habibsql/TheMicroServices/README.md

 4. Follow no share architecture.
 Means Every Microservice has its own database.

 Here, I have shouwn 3 ways to communicate Microservice to Microservice communication:

-  i) Event Driven: Any microservice Publish events to the Message Queue.
-Other Microservices subscribe those events and act accordingly. ii) REST: Not recommended approach.
+1. Event Driven: Any microservice Publish events to the Message Queue.
+Other Microservices subscribe those events and act accordingly.
+2. REST: Not recommended approach.
 But showing here as an example.
-One Microservice Directly call other Micrservice to the REST way. iii) GRPC: Recommended approach for now a days.
+One Microservice Directly call other Micrservice to the REST way.
+3. GRPC: Recommended approach for now a days.
 It is very similar like old Remote Procedure Call(RPC).

 ![Overall Architecture](https://github.com/habibsql/TheMicroservices/blob/main/Docs/OverallArchitecture.JPG?raw=true)